Skip to contents

 R object format:

+This storage backend is primarily useful for testing, or when bitpacking compression of in-memory data is desired to avoid disk bandwidth bottlenecks.
 Strings are stored as native R character arrays.
 Unsigned integers and 32-bit floats are stored in native R integer arrays by bitcasting the R signed integers into the required data types.
 64-bit floats are stored in native R numeric arrays.
 64-bit integers are stored as doubles in R numeric arrays.
-This reduces the highest representable value from \(2^{64}-1\) to \(2^{53}-1\) (about 9 quadrillion), which we do not expect to pose practical problems.
+This reduces the highest representable value from 26412^{64}-1 to 25312^{53}-1 (about 9 quadrillion), which we do not expect to pose practical problems.
 Named collections of arrays are stored in R lists (when writing) or S4 objects (when reading).
-The version string is stored as a string vector named version of length 1.
+The version string is stored as a string vector named “version” of length 1.